redhat-beyond/JobSeeker/CONTRIBUTING.md

 #### Commit Your Update

+[Use Flake8 along your code](docs/Flake8.md#How-To-Use-Flake8-Along-Your-Code) before commiting, and verify it passes all assertions.

 Commit the changes once you are happy with them.

 Once your changes are ready, don't forget to self-review to speed up the review process :zap:.